Julie M. Spanbauer

 From 2004-2008, Professor Spanbauer served as director of the special admissions program at John Marshall, the Summer College for Assessing Legal Education Skills (SCALES).
 She teaches Employment Discrimination, Contracts, and Lawyering Skills.

 Selling Sex: Analyzing the Improper Use Defense of Contract Enforcement through the Lens of Carroll v.
-Beardon, 59 Cleveland State Law Review ___ (forthcoming)
+Beardon, 59 Clev.
+St. L. Rev. 693 (2011)

 Tenured Faculty at Colleges and Universities in the United States: A De Facto Private Membership Club, (No. 2) Oxford Forum on Public Policy Online (2009)

-Embracing Diversity Through a Multicultural Approach to Legal Education (with co-author), 1 Charlotte L. Rev. 223 (2009)
+Embracing Diversity Through a Multicultural Approach to Legal Education, 1 Charlotte L. Rev. 223 (2009) (with Katerina P. Lewinbuk)

-Sailing Against the Wind: How a Pre-Admission Program can Prepare At-Risk Students for Success in the Journey through Law School and Beyond (with co-authors), 39 U. Mem.
-L. Rev. 307 (2009)
+Sailing Against the Wind: How a Pre-Admission Program can Prepare At-Risk Students for Success in the Journey through Law School and Beyond, 39 U. Mem.
+L. Rev. 307 (2009) (with Sonia Bychkov Green and Maureen Straub Kordesh)

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.